-Have you been thinking about buying cannabis, but don’t know how to go about it?
+Have you been thinking about buying cannabis with THC, but don’t know how to go about it?
 We get it.
 There’s so much hype and it seems like you can buy cannabis anywhere, but you’ve really only got two options.
 Hit a retail store and pick up the finest smelling Marijuana, or order online after reading reviews from fellow connoisseurs.
 How you buy product is likely dependent on convenience, preference, quality, price, and accessibility.
 We’re going to take a look at the pros and cons of buying cannabis online and at a retail dispensary.

 Quality of product should be the first box you’re checking off.
 This doesn’t necessarily mean that it’s the strongest weed in the world.
 But how it was grown, washed, and cured is important.
 Indeed, whether you’re buying it retail or online, the weed quality could range from mediocre to top-notch, but there’s never compromise the quality and effect for some peripheral factor.
 Good online stores have hundreds of user reviews about a strain/product and it’s effect.
 So it’s empirical, a first-hand experience that’s accessible before you order.
 Some sites will even provide details about the strain such as the style of trim, length of cure, and who grew it.
 These fields are often unknown at retail shops.